 (2).
-Assigned Facilities Special Tax
+Assigned Facilities Special Tax for Residential Property

-Residential Property shall be assigned to either Land Use Class 1 or Land Use Class 2, as identified in Table 1 below, based on the Product Type associated with such Assessor's Parcel.
-Non-Residential Property shall be assigned to Land Use Class 3.
-The Assigned Facilities Special Tax that shall be levied in any Fiscal Year for each Land Use Class is shown below in Table 1.
+Residential Property shall be assigned to Land Use Classes 1 through 15 as listed in Table 1 below based on the Planning Area, Description, and the Residential Floor Area associated with each such residential dwelling unit.
+The Assigned Facilities Special Tax that shall be levied in any Fiscal Year for each Land Use Class is shown below in Table 1 and shall not be subject to escalation.